glatzor/ConfigWriter/README.md

 # ConfigWriter

-ConfigWriter allows you to modify or create config files easily.
+ConfigWriter is a PHP library which allows you to modify or create config files easily.
-It was written to change templates e.g. '.env.example'.
+It was written to change templates e.g. '.env.example' and to keep the formatting and order of the original file as far as possible.

 ## Usage